 Foods to avoid for damaged skin

 If you go to the doctor for a certain skin condition, you probably won’t hear him or her ask you about your diet.
 They’ll more than likely just write a prescription and send you on your way.
+Diet, however, has a significant impact on your skin health, and research continues to suggest that food is medicine when it comes to your skin.

 1. Soy Products

 If you’re vegan or lactose intolerant, you’ve likely heard of soy milk as a popular alternative, and for many it could be.
 Today, however, soy is popular (or should I say infamous) for another reason.
+It is making its way to the top of the Foods to avoid for damaged skin, perhaps thanks to the fact that 90% of soy crops are genetically modified.

 Besides being a growing food sensitivity that many Americans don’t even know they have, soy contains phytoestrogens that actually mimic true estrogen upon absorption within the body.
 These have been known to disrupt hormonal balance and even lead to excess estrogen, which has been linked to skin issues such as cystic acne.